 Building Construction Plan Review.
 Within the City of Owensboro and Daviess County, new construction, additions and certain types of remodeling require that this office, upon receipt of application for a construction permit, review a set of construction plan drawings for compliance with the Kentucky Building Code.
 In the City of Whitesville the City Clerk (Pat Burch) oversees residential onstruction (12 units or less).
 A typical plan review requires compliance with structural and nonstructural components of a proposed building.
 The structural components deal with the footer/foundation, wall systems and the roof system.
 The nonstructural primarily deals with egress travel, stairways, type of building material used, etc. A third major component of a building is life safety.
 Before a sprinkler system, fire alarm system, or cooking equipment, etc. is installed, the plan reviewer must insure that the plans are in compliance with the applicable code(s).
 The inspector must field test these items at various stages and also upon completion of the job before the building is occupied.

-Direct questions about plan review to Jim Mischel.
+Direct questions about plan review to Matt Warren.

 Building Permits and Inspections.
 The Building & Electrical Division issues all building, electrical and HVAC permits required by the Kentucky Building Code and National Electrical Code.
 Also, the division is responsible for review and field inspection of development plans for compliance with the Zoning Ordinance within the City of Owensboro and Daviess County.
 In the City of Whitesville, the City Clerk (Pat Burch) oversees this process.
 Generally, following a preliminary project review, the Associate Director makes a determination as to requirements the applicant must follow for the proposed project.
 This determination considers many variables such as zoning status, proposed use, size and number of buildings/units, land area, parking needs, landscaping and vehicular access.
 In cases where development plans are required by the Zoning Ordinance to be approved by the OMPC, this division provides input into review of project construction plans prior to approval.
 Building inspections for new construction, additions and remodeling of both residential and commercial-industrial structures require a minimum of three (3) field inspections to be conducted by this office.
 Every new structure must be inspected for footer-foundation, construction framing of all components, and a final inspection to grant occupancy.
 During this inspection process, all requirements such as zoning, signs, electrical permits, HVAC permits, parking, landscaping and access control are checked for compliance in the field.

-Direct questions about building permits and inspections to Jim Mischel.
+Direct questions about building permits and inspections to Matt Warren.